aciobanusebi/deep-clustering/README.md

   - for initializing the parameters of a deep k-means/GMM algorithm; as in https://arxiv.org/pdf/1511.06335.pdf "To initialize centroids, we run k-means with 20 restarts and select the best solution."; our algorithm can be also used for the initialization of the weights of a deep algorithm (pretraining), although our suggestion is that it won't be a good candidate; however, if done, this pretraining phase should be done not after a lot of epochs because the tendency of the algorithm is to map the points to the centroids/means, so the representation in the mapped space is not that useful after a great number of epochs
 - one run of the algorithm returns the model corresponding to the least loss across the epochs (not just the model after the last epoch)
 - if the algorithm is used as a dimensionality reduction algorithm, the number of epochs should not be great, because the tendency of the algorithm is to map the points to the centroids/means; plots in the mapped space after fitting can be visualized
+- the gmm1 algorithm can be considered an instance of a deep probability distribution
+  - the drawback is that sampling is not possible
 - if the batch_size is equal to the number of images (70.000), then the results are around those (not the same!) obtained with the initialization (Init model) even if we use the variability <img src="https://latex.codecogs.com/gif.latex?\text{loss}_V"/> or not
 - when using gmm1, an autoencoder with a depth-2 encoder can improve the results (0.59, 0.40, 0.49, 0.59);
   - the same model but without nn returns (0.58, 0.38, 0.50, 0.56)